NZ Midwife 2-Year Training/1961 NZ Brant Study

 Nor could I have imagined I would one day immigrate to New Zealand or that New Zealand would lead the way with our precious Midwifery Model of Care and I would find the solutions to the conundrums in a little known New Zealand research!

 After reading Brant’s study, the issues (the conundrums) obvious in the early 1970s had actually started in the 1950s, been ascerbated in the late 1970s and continue to plague the childbirth conversation today.
-Whether we call these conundrums: ‘issues’ ommissions, oversights, confusion, miscalculations, misjudgments or errors is a mute point.
+Whether we call these conundrums: ‘issues’ ommissions, oversights, confusion, miscalculations, misjudgments or errors is a moot point.
 Hindsight is 20/20.

 Reading the Brant study, gave our Trust more confidence to put forward this 2-year training.
 Andrea’s statistics are very compelling yet after 6 presentations she’s not found a receptive ear to The Concept that all families should become skilled to birth their baby.
 Brant’s study surely must inspire.